Meeting minutes and resources

 RM presented the Jacobs ground model

 The dash lines show a degree of uncertainty.
-The brown lines mark the base of the clay and the contact with the Monks Bay Sandstone formally known as Carstone.
+The brown lines mark the base of the clay and the contact with the Monks Bay Sandstone formerly known as Carstone.

 Below the Monk's Bay Formation, we've got potentially a confined aquifer system within the lower green sand, which is known as the Sandrock.
 That becomes more important in the Undercliff but here in Bonchurch because the Sandrock is exposed in the sea cliffs that it free drains.
 It is not confined; it's not generating artesian pressures.